PCianes/WordPress-Plugin-Boilerplate/README.md

 The homepage is based on a design as provided by [HTML5Up](http://html5up.net), the Boilerplate logo was designed by Rob McCaskill of [BungaWeb](http://bungaweb.com), and the site `favicon` was created by [Mickey Kay](https://twitter.com/McGuive7).

+Since summer of 2018 is compatible with the new editor of WordPress: Gutenberg.

+The new features about Gutenberg have the dependencies to work base on [create-guten-block - Ahmad Awais.](https://github.com/ahmadawais/create-guten-block)

 ## Documentation, FAQs, and More

-If you’re interested in writing any documentation or creating tutorials please [let me know](http://devinvinson.com/contact/) .
+If you’re interested in writing any documentation or creating tutorials please [let me know](https://pablocianes.com/) .